Northumbria Police Related Organisations

 For further information contact the centre direct by telephoning 0191 2743532 or visit the website at www.safetyworks.org.uk

-Victim Support is a national charity which helps people affected by crime in England and Wales.
+Victims First is a Local charity which helps people affected by crime.
 We give free and confidential support to help you deal with what you've been through as a victim or witness, whether or not you report the crime to the police.

 The Virtual Global Taskforce (VGT) is made up of law enforcement agencies from around the world working together to fight child abuse online.
 The aim of the VGT is to build an effective, international partnership of law enforcement agencies that helps to protect children from online child abuse.